who we are

 At The Book Edit we have a team of handpicked editors, all of whom are also writers.
 This means that whoever works on your project also understands what it feels like to be edited.
 They all know how challenging, and how transformative that experience can be.

 All submissions to The Book Edit are overseen by the Director who then matches each project with the most appropriate editor.
 Sometimes that editor will be the director herself, other times it will be one of our team.
-Whoever does the work for you, Emily will oversee all the editorial notes, and keep in close contact with the selected editor.
+Whoever does the work for you, Emily will oversee all the editorial notes, and keep in close contact with the selected editor and author.

 Peter Forbes is a science writer, editor and teacher.
 He has written numerous articles and reviews for the Guardian, Independent, The Times, Financial Times, Aeon, Nature, Scientific American, New Scientist, World Medicine, Modern Painters, New Statesman, and other magazines.
 He was editor of the Poetry Society's Poetry Review from 1986-2002, where he was amongst the first to published acclaimed poets such as Glyn Maxwell, Don Paterson and Sophie Hannah.
 Poetry Review was the official magazine of the groundbreaking New Generation Poets promotion of 1994.
 He then edited Scanning the Century: The Penguin Book of the Twentieth Century in Poetry (Viking, 1999).
 The Gecko’s Foot, a book on the new science of bio-inspired materials, was published by Fourth Estate in 2005 and was long-listed for the Royal Society Prize.
 Dazzled and Deceived: Mimicry and camouflage (Yale University Press, 2009) won the 2011 Warwick Prize for Writing.
 His latest book is Nanoscience: Giants of the Infinitesimal (Papadakis), co-written with the sculptor Tom Grimsey.
 He teaches the Narrative Non-fiction short course at City, University of London and a PhD writing workshop at UCL.
 He has been a Royal Literary Fund Writing Fellow at Queen Mary, University of London, St George’s, University of London and Great Ormond Street Hospital.
 He has also run writing workshops at Goldsmiths, University of London and Buzzfeed.